Kitware/SMQTK-Core/docs/release_notes/pending_release.rst

   guarding against activating on fork of the repository.
   This workflow has been made to be reusable by other repositories' workflows.

+* Also run CI unittests for PRs targetting branches that match the `release*` glob.

 Contribution Guide

 * Add instructions to update pending release when making a contribution.